Hashfyre/hashfyre-personal-hugo/content/post/rootconf-2017-day-02.md

 - Innodb metadata
 - Debugging running processes with `show processlist` and the likes.

-Having run a `MariaDB + Galera` master-master clsuter for a year and a half, most of these essential lessons were now burnt into my skin.
+Having run a `MariaDB + Galera` master-master cluster for a year and a half, most of these essential lessons were now burnt onto my skin.

-You only know enough DBA if you have screwed up production clusters at runtime.
+You only know enough DBA, if you have screwed up production clusters at runtime.
 I have been through that crucible before.
 In all this talk was both relatable and informative.

 {{<youtube tOSnLqcZ_Po>}}